My Boyfriend's Diet Almost Stopped Me From Moving In With Him

 And sometimes, I’m a "bad" vegan and can’t resist joining him for pizza after a late night out.
 But the compromises in our diets don’t feel like concessions.
 If we’re spending time together, it’s an investment in our relationship, no matter what we’re eating.

 We still do our grocery shopping separately, but we find two to three days per week when we make dinner together — veggie tacos, or pasta, with sausage on the side for him.
-And though the smell of that sausage still makes me nauseous, every time I see him open the fridge and drink the Almond Breeze, usually right from the carton, I feel as enamored of him as the day we met.
+And though the smell of that sausage still makes me nauseous, every time I see him open the fridge and drink the almond milk, usually right from the carton, I feel as enamoured of him as the day we met.

 And sometimes, I’m a "bad" vegan and can’t resist joining him for pizza after a late night out.
 But the compromises in our diets don’t feel like concessions.
 If we’re spending time together, it’s an investment in our relationship, no matter what we’re eating.

 We still do our grocery shopping separately, but we find two to three days per week when we make dinner together — veggie tacos, or pasta, with sausage on the side for him.
-And though the smell of that sausage still makes me nauseous, every time I see him open the fridge and drink the Almond Breeze, usually right from the carton, I feel as enamored of him as the day we met.
+And though the smell of that sausage still makes me nauseous, every time I see him open the fridge and drink the almond milk, usually right from the carton, I feel as enamoured of him as the day we met.

 Advertisement